 "And you've based this observation on what, exactly?" she asked, crossing her arms over her chest.

-Logan grinned and glanced over at Connor, and Veronica's face turned pink.
+Logan grinned and glanced over at Conner, and Veronica's face turned pink.
 His grin widened, but he had no intention of tattling about her former crush on the actor.
 "Well, there was that guy at your uncle's party," he pointed out.
 "Your cousin Mac told me you two used to date."

 Veronica, who had no idea Logan had even met Mac, tried to hide her surprise.
 When did they have time to discuss my relationship history?
 And how the hell did that topic even come up in conversation?